 - Same thing with their announcers.
 The main announcers are Charlie O'Donnell (1975-80, 1989-2010), Jack Clark (1980-88), M.G.
 Kelly (1988-89), and Jim Thornton (2011-).
 Charlie, Johnny Gilbert, and Don Morrow all filled in for Jack at various points (the former two also doing so in Spring and Summer 1988, shortly before and after Clark's death), and Don Pardo did two weeks taped at Radio City Music Hall during M.G.'s tenure.

 - When Charlie returned, he missed only two weeks in 1995, for which Gilbert again filled in.
 After Charlie's death, several announcers rotated (Johnny Gilbert, Rich Fields, Lora Cain, Joe Cipriano, John Cramer, and Jim Thornton) until Jim Thornton was chosen as his successor.

 - Wheel also had a guest director for some weeks in Season 31.
 Director Mark Corwin died after directing only two weeks of episodes.
-In his place, Jeopardy! director Kevin McCarthy directed a set of episodes taped on location in Las Vegas, while associate director Bob Cisneros and technical director Robert Ennis Jr. filled in for a few weeks until Cisneros was promoted to full-time director.
+In his place, Jeopardy! director Kevin McCarthy directed a set of episodes taped on location in Las Vegas, while associate director Bob Cisneros and technical director Robert Ennis filled in for a few weeks until Cisneros was promoted to full-time director.
 Ennis also filled in again briefly in 2014, while Cisneros was having neck surgery, and ultimately became promoted himself later in 2015.

 - American Top 40 has had several guest hosts, when the regular host (Casey Kasem, Shadoe Stevens, Casey again, now Ryan Seacrest) was either unavailable or wanted a little time off.

 - With his increasing age and a serious bout of pneumonia late in his career, Paul Harvey sometimes handed the mic over to someone else when he was unable to do the show.
 The most frequent guest host was his son, Paul Harvey Jr., but several other ABC radio personnel sometimes filled in, as did former senator Fred Thompson.
 Two of the regular substitutes, Gil Gross and Doug Limerick, took over on the show's format following Harvey's death, but it was canceled only two weeks later and replaced with The Huckabee Report.